 To illustrate, the difference between a rate of 5% and 5.25% for loan amounts of $300,000 and $900,000 is about $46 vs. $138, respectively.

-Lastly, note that my mortgage payment graphs only list the principal and interest portion of the mortgage payment.
+Lastly, note that my mortgage payment graphs only list the principal and interest portion of the loan payment.
 You may also be subject to paying mortgage insurance and/or impounds each month.
 Property taxes and homeowner’s insurance are also NOT included.

 You’ll probably look at this chart and say, “Hey, I can get a much bigger mortgage than I thought.”
 But beware, once all the other costs are factored in, your DTI ratio will probably come under attack, so tread cautiously.